-[0038] The term "biocompatible", as used herein, refers to any material does not elicit a substantial detrimental response in the host.
+[0075] The term "biocompatible" as used herein, refers to any material does not elicit a substantial detrimental response in the host.
 There is always concern, when a foreign object is introduced into a living body, that the object will induce an immune reaction, such as an inflammatory response that will have negative effects on the host.
 In the context of this invention, biocompatibility is evaluated according to the application for which it was designed: for example; a bandage is regarded a biocompatible with the skin, whereas an implanted medical device is regarded as biocompatible with the internal tissues of the body.
 Preferably, biocompatible materials include, but are not limited to, biodegradable and biostable materials.

-[0039] The term "biodegradable" as used herein, refers to any material that can be acted upon biochemically by living cells or organisms, or processes thereof, including water, and broken down into lower molecular weight products such that the molecular structure has been altered.
+[0076] The term "biodegradable" as used herein, refers to any material that can be acted upon biochemically by living cells or organisms, or processes thereof, including water, and broken down into lower molecular weight products such that the molecular structure has been altered.

-[0040] The term "controlled release" as used herein, refers to the escape of any attached or encapsulated factor at a predetermined rate.
-For example, a controlled release of a factor may occur resulting from the predicable biodegradation of a polymer particle (i.e., for example, an artificial antigen presenting cell).
+[0077] The term "controlled release" as used herein, refers to the escape of any attached or encapsulated factor at a predetermined rate.
+For example, a controlled release of a factor may occur resulting from the predictable biodegradation of a polymer particle (i.e., for example, an artificial antigen presenting cell, a microparticle and/or a microsphere).
 The rate of biodegradation may be predetermined by altering the polymer composition and/or ratio's comprising the particle.
 Consequently, the controlled release may be short term or the controlled release may be long term.
-In one embodiment, the short term release is between 30 minutes-1 hour.
-In one embodiment, the short term release is between 1 hour-3 hours.
+In one embodiment, the short term release is between 1 hour.
 In one embodiment, the short term release is between 3 hours-10 hours.
 In one embodiment, the short term release is between 10 hours-24 hours.
 In one embodiment, the long term release is between 24 hours-36 hours.
-In one embodiment, the long term release is between 3 days-7 days.
+In one embodiment, the long term release is between 3 days 7 days.
 In one embodiment, the long term release is between 7 days-1 month.
 In one embodiment, the long term release is between 1 month-6 months.
 In one embodiment, the long term release is between 6 months-1 year.
 In one embodiment, the long term release is at least one year.

-[0041] The term "emulsification" as used herein, refers to any process that mixes together at least two compounds that are not naturally miscible together.
+[0078] The term "emulsification" as used herein, refers to any process that mixes together at least two compounds that are not naturally miscible together.
 For example, an emulsification process may utilize agents (i.e., emulsifiers) that facilitate the co-solubility of immiscible compounds.
-For example, emulsification may include methods that use techniques including, but not limited to, precipitation, emulsions, melt casting, spray drying, crystallization, shearing, or milling.
+For example, emulsification may include methods that use techniques including, but not limited to, precipitation, emulsions, melt casting, spray drying, crystallization, shearing, or milling